pascalvanderheiden/ais-async-pattern/README.md

 ### Step 4: In Azure DevOps, update the Variables Group.
 - Go to Pipelines, Library.
 Click on the Variable group "Shared Resources".
 - Tick "Allow access to all pipelines.
 - Update the variables to match your naming conventions needs.
+I've put in some generic naming, but you need to update the variables.
+Otherwise, the creation of some services will fail, because they've been already used.
 - The variable "KVCOSMOSDBLABEL" and "KVSERVICEBUSLABEL" are used as labels for Key Vault te retrieve the connection string and key for API Connections.
 Leave that as it is: "aissharedcosmosdb" and "aissharedservicebus"
 - Don't forget to save.